-Retinoids, a chemical compound that is related to vitamin A can speed up skin cell turnover, unclog pores, fade pigmentation, minimise the appearance of pores and texturise the surface of the skin.
+Retinoids, a chemical compound that is related to vitamin A can speed up skin cell turnover, unclog pores, fade pigmentation, minimize the appearance of pores and texturize the surface of the skin.

 Patience is required for a noticeable result, but the price makes it worth trying.
 Topical retinoids are sold over the counter and are easy to find.

 At home, chemical peelings are lighter than the chemical peelings that are done by a dermatologist.
 Light peels mainly use alpha-hydroxy acids (AHA) and beta-hydroxy acid (BHA) that can be bought over the counter.

 These active ingredients make your skin more sensitive to the sunlight, so make sure always to use sunscreen while doing activities outside.

 If these home remedies for acne scars didn’t help, you must consult a doctor.
 Go to Okadoc.com or download our mobile app, and choose your preferred method of meeting your Dermatologist.

 For people who fast in Ramadan, Suhoor is considered as body fuel, this is why it’s important to have a balanced meal.
 Here is our healthy recipes selection